Military of the Qing dynasty: 8 Banners

 marching and archery skills were up to par; the Zhapu lieutenant general couldn't differentiate them from true Manchus in terms of military skills.
 Manchu Banners contained a lot of "false Manchus" who were from Han Chinese civilian families but were adopted by Manchu bannermen after the Yongzheng reign.
 The Jingkou and Jiangning Mongol banners and Manchu Banners had 1,795 adopted Han Chinese and the Beijing Mongol Banners and Manchu Banners had 2,400 adopted Han Chinese in statistics taken from the 1821 census.
 Despite Qing attempts to differentiate adopted Han Chinese from normal Manchu bannermen the differences between them became hazy.
 These adopted Han Chinese bondservants who managed to get themselves into Manchu banner roles were called kaihu ren (開戶人) in Chinese and dangse faksalaha urse in Manchu.
 Other Manchus were called jingkini Manjusa.

 The Manchus sent Han bannermen to fight against Koxinga's Ming loyalists in Fujian.
 The Qing carried out a seaban, forcing people to evacuate the coast, in order to deprive Koxinga's Ming loyalists of resources.
 This led to a myth that it was because Manchus were "afraid of water".
 In Fujian, Han Chinese bannermen were fighting on behalf of the Qing, which disproves the claim that Manchus feared the water.
 A poem shows northern Han bannermen referring to the Tanka boat people living on the coast and rivers of Southern Fujian as "barbarians".

 The banners in their order of precedence were as follows: yellow, bordered yellow, white, red, bordered white, bordered red, blue, and bordered blue.
 The yellow, bordered yellow, and white banners were collectively known as the "Upper Three Banners" (shàng sān qí (上三旗)) and were under the direct command of the emperor.
 Only Manchus belonging to the Upper Three Banners, and selected Han Chinese who had passed the highest level of martial exams, were qualified to serve as the emperor's personal bodyguards.
-The remaining Banners were known as the "Lower Five Banners" (xià wǔ qí (下五旗)) and were commanded by hereditary Manchu princes descended from Nurhachi's immediate family, known informally as the "Iron Cap Princes."
-In Nurhaci's era and the early Hong Taiij era, these princes formed the ruling council of the Manchu nation as well as high command of the army.
+The remaining Banners were known as the "Lower Five Banners" (xià wǔ qí (下五旗)) and were commanded by hereditary Manchu princes descended from Nurhachi's immediate family, known informally as the "Iron Cap Princes".
+In Nurhaci's era and the early Hong Taiij era, these princes formed the Deliberative Council of Princes and Ministers as well as high command of the army.